 It is widely acknowledged that the cabal of power extends to the top, and that the Governor of Oaxaca has a direct connection to the leader of the Jalisco New Generation Cartel, a proxy owner of a well-known construction company that receives a significant share of contracts to build the wind parks.
 One of the more egregious examples of money laundering occurred several years ago when the a construction company linked to the cartels gained permission to build all the OXXO convenience stores in Juchitán, even though there was a moratorium on new petrol stations at the time.

 The recruitment of juvenile delinquents and violent prisoners in the years after 2014 led to the formation of street gangs tasked with carrying out low level violence for cartels and corporate interests in Juchitán.
 This marked the beginning of a particular violence directed at women.
-Local gangs, who sensed an opportunity in the handmade Traje Tehuana (dresses which cost 15,000-35,000 pesos) and filigreed gold necklaces and earrings worn by Zapotec women during traditional “velas” (celebrations), began raiding the elaborate parties.
+Local gangs, who sensed an opportunity for profit in the handmade Traje Tehuana (dresses which cost 15,000-35,000 pesos), filigreed gold necklaces, and earrings worn by Zapotec women during traditional “velas” (celebrations), began raiding the elaborate parties.
 The plunder is then sold to pawn shops, financed by the cartels, and transported elsewhere to disguise the origins of the gold or costumes.
-The loss of these precious gowns and jewellery creates tremendous financial burdens on local families, who are “obligated” for cultural reasons to replace the stolen goods.
+The loss of these precious gowns and jewelry creates tremendous financial burdens local on families, who are “obligated” for cultural reasons to replace the stolen goods.

 Wind energy producers use a similar technique to appropriate land on the isthmus.
 Farmers who rent their farmland to wind energy providers soon discover they are no longer able to earn a living wage in Juchitán.
 Nearly 80 percent of Oaxaca is collective land and propriety ownership is still passed down through the ejido system, which awarded communal ownership rights with government oversight to peasant farmers after the Mexican Revolution.
 Although the ejido laws were amended in 1994 to facilitate individual land sales, corporate entities find it easier to lease parcels from landowners than to purchase outright due to byzantine legal codes and pride of ownership.
 Despite the obvious disadvantages, Juchiteco landowners often find themselves outmaneuvered and capitulate—agreeing to predatory land leases that pay meager dividends and over time strip them of their rights to use the land for commercial farming.